Ethiopia Expedition

 ETHIOPIA EXPEDITION

-15 NIGHTS
+16 NIGHTS

 Location Ethiopia

-Dates 1 – 16 February 2026
+Dates 10 – 27 February 2027

-Number of people 8 (trip is full)
+Number of people Max 8

 The Simien Mountains

-Three nights in the Simien Mountains which allows for spectacular scenery and one of the best wildlife experiences in Africa including sitting with the Gelada monkeys in the early morning sun.
-The Simien Mountains National Park was one of the first places to be made a World Heritage Site by UNESCO in 1978.
+The Simien Mountains allows for spectacular scenery and one of the best wildlife experiences in Africa including sitting with the Gelada monkeys in the early morning sun.
+The National Park was one of the first places to be made a World Heritage Site by UNESCO in 1978.
 The scenery is spectacular in every direction you look and it is renowned for its incredible hiking along the clifftops.
 Three of Ethiopia’s endemic mammal species live here.
 The Walia ibex which is not found anywhere else on earth outside of the borders of the Simien mountains, geladas and Ethiopian wolves.
 Lammergeyers, the bearded vultures, soar over incredible drops that in places stretch over 1500 metres to the valley floor.
 Ras Dashen, which stands at 4620 metres in height, is the highest peak not only in the Simien Mountains but in Ethiopia, making it among the highest peaks on the continent.
 With unique flora all around, a day spent with the gelada monkeys up in the rooftop of Africa is a truly unforgettable experience.

 Lalibela